ifandelse/writing/techpro/web client storage options/post.md

         // more members, etc.
     };

 To save the data, we start a new transaction.
 Inside the transaction callback, we call `executeSql` again, this time passing an INSERT command.
 Note the `(?, ?)` placeholder for the value to be inserted.
 The items we pass in the second argument array will be mapped, in order, to the `?` placeholders.
-Our third arg, like before, is a callback to be invoked once the command has executed.
+Our third argument, like before, is a callback to be invoked once the command has executed.

 ##Retrieving Data
 Let's look at the `loadFromDB` method: